IRicTheCoder/ViktorsDiskoveries/README.md

 ## Feature Suggestions
 When suggesting features you should take into account the information on the template and change it accordingly. **If you are going to make more than one suggestion, make it in the same post and separate each suggestion in a comment, this makes it easier to read**

+**Some suggestions require you to use special templates and follow those templates, otherwise your suggestion will not be accepted**

+### New Slimes
+You should use the Slime Suggestion template to suggest slimes, **slimes need to have at least 80% of the questions in the file filled to be considered valid**.
+If there is less than 80% of the info, then the suggestion will be closed.

+# New Areas
+New areas should use the Area Suggestion template, **in this case, a new area needs to have at least 6 slimes (and at least 3 of them need to be new), 2 types of food, an explanation of how you get there and what is the purpose of said area.
+If possible you should also provide a list of materials found on that area**

+If these requirements aren't furfilled then the suggestion will be closed.

 # Information
 You can follow the mod's development on <a href="http://discord.gg/yjnKFsH" target="_blank">Discord</a>, or you can check the mod's <a href="http://vikdisk.ricthecoder.com" target="_blank">website</a> regularly.